 Scripture: The kingdom of God is like a man scattering seed on the ground; (Mark 4:26 NIV).

-There are 3 different parables that teach us about the sower, Matthew 13:3-9; Mark 4:1-20; and Luke 8:4-15.
+In the New Testament, there are 3 parables that teach us about the sower, Matthew 13:3-9; Mark 4:1-20; and Luke 8:4-15.
 Each passage teaches us about the germination process which is how seeds grow.

 The one who sows the seed is Jesus.
 The “seed” is the Word of God.
 The “ground or soil” represents the heart of man.
 There are four types of ground/soil:

 - Thorny – “choked.”